Steve Maharey: Palmerston North City Council

-Member of Parliament
+In opposition, 1990–1999

 In the 1990 election, Maharey stood as the Labour Party candidate for Palmerston North, replacing retiring MP Trevor de Cleene, and was elected to Parliament.
 After Maharey left the Labour party, Iain Lees-Galloway successfully held the seat for Labour in the 2008 election.
 He was a subscriber of Third Way political thinking.

 Maharey immediately became Labour's spokesperson for broadcasting and communications under Mike Moore.
 He later gained associate responsibility for education.
 In 1993, he instead became spokesperson for labour and employment.
 In 1994 he was promoted to a seat on the frontbench to replace Peter Dunne, who had quit the party.
 In a 1997 reshuffle he relinquished the labour portfolio and instead became spokesperson on social welfare.

-Cabinet minister
+In Government, 1999–2008

 After the 1999 election, a Labour-Alliance government was formed, Maharey became Minister of Social Services and Employment, having responsibility for social welfare, youth services, and the reduction of unemployment.
 In 2002 the title changed to Minister for Social Development and Employment.
 He also became Associate Minister of Education responsible for tertiary education.
 After the 2002 election, in which Labour was re-elected, Maharey also became Minister of Broadcasting.
 In a December 2004 cabinet reshuffle, Maharey was promoted to Minister of Education, Minister for Research, Science and Technology, Minister for Crown Research Institutes, and Minister for Youth Affairs.
 He was officially ranked fourth in the Cabinet hierarchy.

 While former colleague John Tamihere described Maharey as 'smarmy' in an Investigate magazine interview, Maharey's personality publicly surfaced during the Christine Rankin Employment Court Hearing in 2001, where Rankin (a former head of Maharey's department whose contract was not renewed) and Maharey publicly exchanged insults.
 The New Zealand Herald quoted several exchanges between the two verbatim that were alleged to have occurred by Rankin.
 The court did not uphold Rankin's claims.

 In April 2007, Maharey came under criticism for saying 'fuck you' in parliamentary question time on 4 April.
 He apologised shortly afterwards.
 The outburst was elicited when Maharey was questioned by Jonathan Coleman about the appropriateness of his actions as broadcasting minister threatening to complain to the Radio New Zealand board when he was displeased by a host Sean Plunket referring to a comment Maharey had made about the need for the Cambridge exam in Botswana as 'racist.'

-Maharey stood down from his ministerial roles in October 2007, pending his appointment as Vice-Chancellor of Massey University.
+Maharey stood down from his ministerial roles in October 2007, pending his appointment as vice-chancellor of Massey University.
 In the 2009 New Year Honours, Maharey was appointed a Companion of the New Zealand Order of Merit for services as a Member of Parliament.